elifesciences-publications/mGluR_MLI_in-vivo/README.md

 ### Comparing fluorescence dynamics during 910 nm and 820 nm runs : ```analyzeFluoTraces820nm.py```

-In this script the locomotion fluorescence dynamics is compared between imaging runs at 910 nm and 820 nm laser wavelength stimulation.
-GCaMP fluorescence is not sensitive to calcium at 820 nm which allows to assess movement artifacts at this stimulation wavelength.
+In this script the locomotion fluorescence dynamics is compared between imaging runs at 910 nm and 820 nm excitation laser wavelength.
+GCaMP fluorescence is not sensitive to calcium at 820 nm which allows to assess movement artifacts at this excitation wavelength.
 See [FluorescenceTraces820_animal#2](figureOutput/FluorescenceTraces820_animal%232.pdf) for an example output figure.

 Data across recordings is collected and summarized using ```summarize820Fluctuations.py```.
 See